Skenkel/skenkel.github.io/README.md

 2. How much should it cost?

-For now, I'm focused on live experiences (music and visuals), also because in the world of 2023, people want to have experiences in physical space.
+For now, I'm focused on live experiences (music and visuals), also because in the world of 2024, people want to have experiences in physical space.
+The experience being the product gives me basic answers to 1 and 2.
+The audience is whoever is present live (either in person or on a stream).
+It needs to cost whatever it costs to keeps the lights on at the facility you are using to perform.

 Current Projects